gerdjunisben/xv6/README_HW1.txt

     To test our mouse driver we have provided a testing program called "test_prog".
 To initialize it, you need to type "test_prog" in the console and then hit enter.
 The program will begin by asking you to move your mouse in certain directions following this order: right, left, up, down.
-    You may pause between each movement to see immediate feedback.
-This was done to test movement accuracy.
+    There are sensitivity values defined at the top and the location of the mouse is tracked between each movement.
+You may click left click during this to track your position, the default is 1000 in the given direction.

     Then, the program will warn you that you are about to enter an infinite loop.
 The warning also indicates that to exit the program you need to click the mouse buttons in the sequefollowing order: Left, Left, Right, Left.
 After reading the warning, you will need to click the left button to start the infinite loop.
 Feel free to move the mouse as will.

     Inside the loop, each action performed with the mouse will be processed, printing out what was going on at that point of time.
     For example, if you move the mouse to the right while clicking the left button, you will see that "left button pressed" and "mouse moved to the right" messages will print.
-It will also pring the values of the 3 bytes of each package.
+Also the position will be printed after every mouse interrupt.

 Assumptions and design decisions